gjcooper/VAULT/01_articles/kraemer2022cognitive.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Kraemer, Peter M.; Weilbächer, Regina A.; Mechera-Ostrovsky, Tehilla; Gluth, Sebastian"
+author: Kraemer, Peter M.; Weilbächer, Regina A.; Mechera-Ostrovsky, Tehilla; Gluth, Sebastian
-title: "Cognitive and neural principles of a memory bias on preferential choices"
+title: Cognitive and neural principles of a memory bias on preferential choices
-publication: "Current Research in Neurobiology"
+publication: Current Research in Neurobiology
 date: 2022-01-01
 citekey: kraemer2022cognitive
 aliases:
-    - "Cognitive and neural principles of a memory bias on preferential choices"
+  - Cognitive and neural principles of a memory bias on preferential choices
 ---

 # Cognitive and neural principles of a memory bias on preferential choices